 Nonprofits are everywhere.
 The nation’s human service providers, community development groups, health centers, multi-service and educational organizations are deeply rooted in local communities across all 50 states.
 Through our daily contact with clients, constituents, staff, volunteers, board members and communities, nonprofits can reach and connect with large numbers of potential voters.

 Nonprofits have access to communities that are typically underrepresented in the political process.
-A 2014 study by Nonprofit VOTE and CIRCLE showed that nonprofits disproportionately reached individuals who are younger, lower-income, and more diverse than the general public—groups that historically participate at lower rates.
+A 2016 study by Nonprofit VOTE showed that nonprofits disproportionately reached individuals who are younger, lower-income, and more diverse than the general public—groups that historically participate at lower rates.

 Nonprofits are trusted messengers.
 A recent Harris Poll asked the public who they wished had more influence in political affairs.
 Respondents said they wanted nonprofits and small businesses to have a greater say in politics—second only to themselves!